SiddhantThakur7/Web_mapping_volcano/README.md

 Colouring using the value thresholds.
 Population gradients and colouring using population data.json and setting different thresholds.

 Enabling volcanoes and population gradient one at a time or cumilatively is possible.

+The Following webmap is exported into a .html file (Map1.html).